 Our Education Hour page offers a listing and direct registration to all or our upcoming free online webinars.
 These are open to anyone - we look forward to seeing you there!

-Our Dementia education for our Registered Clients page describes our ongoing courses for people with dementia or MCI, and directs you to our First Link education series.
+Our Dementia Education for our Registered Clients page describes our ongoing courses for people with dementia or MCI, and family members caring for someone with dementia.
+This page also directs you to our First Link education series.

 Our Dementia Education for Healthcare professionals page lists the courses we offer - GPA and U-First! - as well as useful online resources.